30block/sweet-home/README.md

 configuration can be easily extended making changes to `~/.config/nixpkgs/home.nix` and running `home-manager switch`.
 The changes wil be persisted on the following run because of the flags `-v packages:/nix -v home:/home/me` that set up these directories as volumes.

-Here is how to [get started with home-manager](https://ghedam.at/24353/tutorial-getting-started-with-home-manager-for-nix).

 A custom startup configuration can be provided to the container through the environment variable `NIXPKGS_REPO_URL`.
 The variable must point to a public git repository containing a valid home manager configuration, as it will used to replace the contents of the `~/.config/nixpkgs` directory.
-For an example, see [my configuration](https://github.com/pipex/nixpkgs).
+For an example, see [my personal configuration](https://github.com/pipex/nixpkgs).

 ```
 docker run --rm --name sweet-home -ti -e NIXPKGS_REPO_URL=https://github.com/pipex/nixpkgs.git -v packages:/nix -v home:/home/me pipex/sweet-home
 ```

+Here is some extra info on how to [get started with home-manager](https://ghedam.at/24353/tutorial-getting-started-with-home-manager-for-nix).

 ### Docker compose file